-Jim Morris brought the performing arts to the Smithsonian in the 1960s in an effort to liven up the Institution and address aspects of American culture generally overlooked in museums.
-He is the originator of the Festival of American Folklife, which became the Smithsonian Folklife Festival.
+Jim Morris (1927–2020) brought the performing arts to the Smithsonian in the 1960s in an effort to liven up the Institution and address aspects of American culture generally overlooked in museums.
+He was the originator of the Festival of American Folklife, which became the Smithsonian Folklife Festival.

 The first Festival of American Folklife included eighty-four participants—among them Jones and the Sea Islanders, bluesman John Jackson, singer and storyteller Janie Hunter, Dejan’s Olympia Brass Band, cowboy singer Glenn Ohrlin, Libba Cotten, and the King Island Eskimo dancers.
 The four-day Festival took place over the Fourth of July weekend on the Mall and on the plaza of the Museum of History and Technology.
 The Festival drew 430,000 visitors, media attention, and kudos from members of Congress.
 A few critics questioned the seriousness of the Festival and its use of the Mall, but Jim persisted and Ripley offered his strong endorsement.